meberhardt2/kitchenReact/README.md

 dev setup:
 - ubuntu multipass to create a VM
 - edit hosts file to point dev.whatever.com to the VMs ip
-- use HOST=0.0.0.0 npm run start in the VM to be able to access the react dev server outside VM
+- add HOST=0.0.0.0 to the .env file so react dev server can be access remotely (outside the vm)
+- ssl can be toggled on and off in the .env. when requesting access to the camera, it only works on https by browser decree
 - after running build, move files in the www folder to the express directory on prod and/or the express directory in the VM
 - api on prod can be updated with git
 - express on prod can be updated with git